wilbowma/mttex/README.md

 ```

 ## TODO and Comments
-This package includes the `todo` and `marginpar` packages to TODOs and margin comments.
+This package includes the `todo` packages to TODOs.
 It also provides the following macro for optionally included comments.
 ```latex
 \omitthis[1]